 Jurisdiction: Supreme Court of New York, New York County

 In toxic tort cases, the New York Court of Appeals has adopted a gross negligence standard for the purposes of punitive damages, holding that punitive damages are warranted when “the actor has intentionally done an act of an unreasonable character in disregard of a known or obvious risk that was so great as to make it highly probable that harm would follow and has done so with conscious indifference to the outcome.”
 Maltese v Westinghouse Elec.
-Corp., 89 NY2d 955, 956-957, 678 N.E.2d 467, 655 N.Y.S.2d 855 (1997)(internal quotations omitted).
-“The purpose of punitive damages is not to compensate the plaintiff but to punish the defendant for wanton and reckless, malicious acts and thereby to discourage the defendant and other people, companies from acting in a similar way in the future.”
-Matter of 91st St. Crane Collapse Litig., 154 AD3d 139, 156, 62 N.Y.S.3d 11 (1st Dep’t 2017)(internal parentheses omitted).
+Corp., 89 NY2d 955, 956-957, 678 N.E.2d 467, 655 N.Y.S.2d 855 (1997).

-Thus, the court concluded that Burnham failed to proffer sufficient evidence to establish entitlement to summary judgmenton the punitive damages claim and the motion was denied.
+In denying Burnham’s motion here, the court found that Burnham failed to proffer sufficient evidence to establish entitlement to summary judgment on the punitive damages claim.
+That is, Burnham failed to demonstrate their prima facie burden that punitive damages were not warranted.

 Read the full decision here.